shritankomm/7-DOF-3DP-Open-Arm/SOFTWARE/FILE_TREE.md

 # File Tree — `SOFTWARE/`

 A guide to what's in this folder and where to find things.
-This is a self-contained **ROS 2 (Jazzy) workspace**: build it with `colcon build` from the `SOFTWARE/` root.

 ```
 SOFTWARE/